-The Sustainable Development Goals or Global Goals are a collection of 17 interlinked global goals designed to be a "blueprint to achieve a better and more sustainable future for all".
-The SDGs were set up in 2015 by the United Nations General Assembly and are intended to be achieved by 2030.
+The UN Sustainable Development Goals (SDGs) are a collection of 17 interlinked global goals designed to be a "blueprint to achieve a better and more sustainable future for all".
+The SDGs were set up in 2015 by the United Nationals General Assembly and are intended to be achieved by 2030.